Skip to main content

 Step-by-Step: Creating Your First Signal Configuration

-Let’s walk through configuring a job-offers signal, one of the most versatile and commonly used types.
+The walkthrough below uses a job-offers signal, one of the most versatile types.

 Step 1: Define Your Objective

-- What am I selling?
-For example, a project management SaaS.
+• What am I selling?
+(Example: a project management SaaS.)

-- What event triggers a need?
-The company starts hiring multiple developers, signaling a scaling team that will need better tooling.
+• What event triggers a need?
+(The company starts hiring multiple developers, signaling a scaling team that’ll need better tooling.)

-This gives us our parameters: signal type job-offers, filtered to engineering roles, at companies with 50-500 employees.
+That gives the parameters: signal type job-offers, filtered to engineering roles, at companies with 50-500 employees.

 Step 2: Create the Configuration